National Science Foundation

 Grant in 2016

-LYT operates a cloud-based software platform that optimizes urban traffic flow using connected vehicle technology and machine learning algorithms.
-The company's system connects vehicle telemetry data to traffic light infrastructure, enabling real-time adjustments to improve mobility, reduce congestion, enhance air quality, and increase reliability for public transport and emergency services.
+LYT is a cloud-based software platform that optimizes urban traffic flow using connected vehicle technology and machine learning.
+It prioritizes public transport, emergency services, and other vehicles to reduce congestion, improve air quality, and enhance mass transit reliability.

 Louisiana Multi-Functional-Materials Group